 Comment 3: I think the author's agenda in the discussion section should also change dramatically.
 Specifically, I do not think the results of this study can be well compared with previous studies based on special participants.
 One reason for this is, of course, as I proposed in Comment 1 and Comment 2, I do not believe that the results of this experiment are due to the additional working memory (or attentional control) burden on participants caused by remembering task sequences.
 Furthermore, even if we step back and assume that the results of this study are indeed due to an increase in working memory load, we should also note that the increase in working memory load caused by remembering task sequences in normal participants and the impairment of working memory function caused by structural changes in the brain in special participants (such as older adults or Alzheimer's patients) are two completely different things.
 They are incomparable.
 I suggest that the author should compare the conclusions of this study with those of other studies that also increase the working memory load of normal participants.

 Response: In our General Discussion, we compare our findings with studies which assessed both older and younger adults because, as noted on page 7 of our Introduction, bivalent switch tasks like the CVOE have commonly been used to investigate breakdowns in attentional control and working memory processes that arise due to aging.
 By omitting these studies, we would be ignoring much of the previous literature using the CVOE task.
-While the underlying mechanisms behind age-related changes in the brain are separate from changes induced via working memory load, we note that both aging and working memory load are taxing to working memory systems, leading to comparable behavioral patterns, even if the underlying mechanism is different.
+While the underlying mechanisms behind age-related changes in the brain are separate from changes induced via working memory load, both produce similar patterns behaviorally.
 Thus, we believe that our comparison to studies of older adults is justified within this context.

 While a comprehensive review of task switching changes between older and younger adults is beyond the scope of our paper, previous research supports the notion that aging and working memory load similarly affect memory and attentional systems (see Craik, 1982).
 For example, Castel and Craik (2003) found that young adults completing a memory task under conditions of divided attention performed similarly to healthy older adults who completed the same task at full attention.
 Furthermore, both groups performed poorly compared to a group of younger adults completing the same task with full attention.
 While Castel and Craik were primarily interested in recognition of word pairs, we note that their task similarly required participants to engage in working memory processes to successfully complete the task.
 Thus, taxing these systems would be expected to produce attentional declines, regardless of whether this additional strain is due to aging or working memory load.
 We have updated our General Discussion (pg.
 21) to include these findings.